| CMS-SMP-22-008 ; CERN-EP-2024-234 | ||

 Figure 4:

-Distribution of the DNN output for the (left) $ \mathrm{e}\tau_\mathrm{h} $ and (right) $ \mu\tau_\mathrm{h} $ SR. The data points are overlaid on the post-fit background (stacked histograms).
+Distribution of the DNN output for the (left) $ \mathrm{e}\tau_\mathrm{h} $ and (right) $ \mu\tau_\mathrm{h} $ SR. The data points are overlaid on the post-fit background plus signal (stacked histograms).
 The overflow is included in the last bin.
 The middle panels show ratios of the data to the pre-fit background prediction and post-fit background yield in yellow and green, respectively.
 The corresponding colored bands indicate the systematic component of the uncertainty.
 The lower panels show the distributions of the pulls, defined in the text.
-The blue shading in these panels represents the total uncertainty in the signal and background estimates.
-In all the panels, the vertical bars represent the statistical uncertainty assigned to the observed number of events. |
+The vertical bars represent the statistical uncertainty assigned to the observed number of events for the upper panel, and its propagation to the quantities shown in the middle panel. |

 png pdf |